bluesillybeard/Pinc/include/graphics.md

             // All pinc graphics apis, when taking about a color, take four color channels.
             // What those channel means depends on what is recieving the color.
-            // This makes an alternating pattern of black and magenta pixels assuming an RGB or RGBA color format. pinc_graphics_texture_set_pixel(texture, x, y, (x + y) & 1, (x + y) & 1, 0, 1);
+            // This makes an alternating pattern of black and magenta pixels assuming an RGB or RGBA color format.
+            // args: texture, x, y, r, g, b, (a) (TO clarify, it is not always rgba, but in this case it is since the teture is rgba.) pinc_graphics_texture_set_pixel(texture, x, y, (x + y) & 1, (x + y) & 1, 0, 1);
         }
     }